vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/intro.md

 `vuepress-theme-hope` bundles many VuePress plugins.

-- Some plugins are automatically enabled, you can disable them in `themeConfig` if you don’t need it;
+- Some plugins are automatically enabled, you can disable them in theme options if you don’t need them.
 - Some plugins are only enabled when you provide necessary options.

 ::: note